New York Mills, New York

-The Village of New York Mills is partly in the Town of Whitestown and partly in the Town of New Hartford.
-It is a western suburb of the City of Utica.
+The village of New York Mills is situated partly within the town of Whitestown and partly within the town of New Hartford.
+It serves as a western suburb of the city of Utica.

 History

-There were three mills which gave the village its name.
+There were four mills which gave the village its name.
 They dated from around 1808 and closed in the 1950s.
 The Middle Mill Historic District was listed on the National Register of Historic Places in 1976.